aiidateam/aiida-core/docs/source/reference/command_line.rst

     Usage:  [OPTIONS] COMMAND [ARGS]...

-      Inspect and manage the internal storage.
+      Inspect and manage stored data for a profile.

     Options:
       --help  Show this message and exit.